mpyatkov/rnaseq_pipeline/README.txt

 1.3 Index files
 ~~~~~~~~~~~~~~~

-  To analyze the public data, sometimes you will need to create a
+  To analyze public RNA-SEQ DATASETS, sometimes you will need to create
-  special file that will associate unique SAMPLE_ID with a pair of FASTQ
+  a special file that will associate unique SAMPLE_ID with a pair of
-  files.
-Such unique SAMPLE_IDs allow us to organize and reuse already
+  FASTQ files.
+Such unique SAMPLE_IDs allow us to organize and reuse
-  calculated results as follows: after the first analysis, the FASTQ
+  already calculated results as follows: after the first analysis, the
-  files will be mapped to a genome, resulting in a BAM file.
+  FASTQ files will be mapped to a genome, resulting in a BAM file.
 The
-  resulting BAM will be compressed to CRAM file and stored on the
+  resulting BAM FILE will be compressed to A CRAM file and stored on the
-  server.
-Next time the pipeline can skip the step of mapping reads to
+  WaxmanLab server.
+The next time the pipeline is run to re-analyze
+  these same samples, it will skip the step of mapping reads to the
-  the reference genome and reuse the already computed BAM file by
+  reference genome and reuse the already computed BAM files by unpacking
-  unpacking it from the CRAM file.
+  them from the corresponding CRAM files.

-  The files contained information about SAMPLE_ID and FASTQ files aka
+  Index files contain information about each SAMPLE_ID and FASTQ file,
-  'index files' are usual csv files which have special structure.
-By
+  and are usually csv files in a special file structure.
+By default,
-  default, the pipeline already uses at least one index file specified
+  the pipeline already uses at least one index file, specified in the
-  in the FASTQ_DEFAULT_INDEX variable inside the Pipeline_Setup.conf.
+  FASTQ_DEFAULT_INDEX variable inside the Pipeline_Setup.conf.
+Use who
-  To use their own index the users should put index file inside the
+  needs to use their own index file should put a copy of that index file
-  Scripts/00_Setup_Pipeline/ directory with name suffixed as follows
+  inside the Scripts/00_Setup_Pipeline/ directory, with name suffixed as
-  "index.csv" (ex.
-G186_index.csv), in this case the pipeline
+  follows "index.csv" (ex.
+G186_index.csv).
+When the pipeline detects an
-  automatically detect index file and override FASTQ_DEFAULT_INDEX.
-The
+  index file in the 00_Setup_Pipeline/ directory, it will use that index
-  overriding means that the pipeline will try to find info about
+  file, overriding the FASTQ_DEFAULT_INDEX.
+Thus, the pipeline will
-  SAMPLE_ID inside the user defined index first.
+  first try to find info about each SAMPLE_ID inside the user defined
+  index file, before it goes to FASTQ_DEFAULT_INDEX.

-  The format for index files is pretty simple:
+  The format for index files is as follows:

   1. First line contains three columns separated by commas:
-     - keyword PRJ separate projects to each other
+     - keyword PRJ separates projects from each other
      - PROJECT_NAME
      - PROJECT_PATH - maximal full path to the directory with fastq
        files
-  2. Other lines contains also three columns to represent the SAMPLE_ID,
+  2. Other lines also contain three columns to represent the SAMPLE_ID,
      RELATIVE_PATH_TO_READS1 and RELATIVE_PATH_TO_READS2
      - SAMPLE_ID - unique identifier which contains info about project
        and short ID after the "_" character.
-The pipeline raises error
+The pipeline generates an
-       if identifier has more than one "_" character.
-Example of good
+       error if the identifier has more than one "_" character.
+Example
-       name for sample id is 'G186_M1' or something similar.
+       of a good name for sample id is 'G186_M1' or something similar.
      - PATH to the file with first reads.
 Path should be relative to the
        PROJECT_PATH.
-If all users FASTQ files located in one directory
+If all users FASTQ files are located in one
-       the paths to the reads will be just file names.
-If FASTQ files
+       directory, the paths to the reads will be just the file names.
+If
-       already separated by pairs and stored in different directories,
+       FASTQ files are already separated by pairs and stored in
-       users need to add info about relative location to the reads file
+       different directories, then the user will need to add info about
-       name (see examples below).
+       relative location to the reads file name (see examples below).

   To separate the projects each project should start with a PRJ keyword:

-  Index files can keep as many projects as you wish, the main rule here
+  Index files can contain as many projects as you wish, the main rule
-  all SAMPLE_ID should be unique.
+  here is that all SAMPLE_ID must be unique.

   ,----
   | PRJ, PROJECT_NAME1, PROJECT_PATH1